-Dr Ong Thun How, Senior Consultant,
+Clinical Associate Professor Ong Thun How, Senior Consultant,

 Department of Respiratory and Critical Care Medicine,

-However, unlike the common cold, patients seldom sneeze or have a runny nose, and they take a longer time to recover from the illness.
+However, unlike the common cold, people with mycoplasma pneumonia (also known as walking pneumonia) seldom sneeze or have a runny nose, and they take a longer time to recover from the illness.
 “Mycoplasma infections can also be associated with a rash,” said Dr Ong.

 The bacteria can fester in the system for up to three weeks.
 Symptoms can last for days to weeks.
 Someone with a lingering cough can take weeks to recover if untreated.
 During this time, germs can be easily spread from person to person, especially in crowded places.
-In fact, someone with mycoplasma is contagious for several weeks even after acute infection, said Dr Ong.
+In fact, someone with mycoplasma pneumonia (walking pneumonia) is contagious for several weeks even after acute infection, said Dr Ong.

 People at the highest risk for mycoplasma pneumonia are those who live or work in crowded areas like schools and day-care centres.
 The best thing to do to avoid getting the infection is to stay away from those who are coughing, said Dr Ong.

-See next page for
+See page 2 for

 treatments and facts on mycoplasma infection